eduvpn/documentation/README.md

 Now enable `httpd` by default:

-    $ sudo chkconfig httpd on
+    $ sudo systemctl enable httpd

 # Configuration
 Both `vpn-cert-service` and `vpn-user-portal` will have a working configuration file on installation.
 But you SHOULD update the configuration files in `/etc/vpn-user-portal` and `/etc/vpn-cert-service` to suit your environment if needed.
 For example if you want to use something else than SQlite, you need to setup your database first and modify the configuration.
+You may also want to update the CA certificate fields to suit your deployment.

 You then need to run the database initialization scripts, they will populate the database: